 *All times are GMT

-Further above, the next line above is 84.50 which is the highest level since October and is a very tough resistance line.
-Above, 85.93 was the top that the pair made after the BOJ intervention in September.
+Even higher is 84.50 which is the highest level since October and is a very tough resistance line.
+The last line for now is 85.93, which was the top that the pair made after the BOJ intervention in September.

 Get the 5 most predictable currency pairs